Probing the state of a mechanical oscillator with an ultra-strongly coupled quantum emitter

-Coupling optical and mechanical degrees of freedom was first investigated in the pioneering field of cavity opto-mechanics, involving an electromagnetic resonator with a moving end-mirror coupled to a mechanical oscillator (MO).
-Optical drive of such systems have lead to efficient cooling of the MO \cite{Gigan2006,Arcizet2006} down to the ground state \cite{Teufel2011,Chan2011}, opening the path to the manipulation of the quantum states of a macroscopic oscillator.
-More recently, a new class of systems has emerged where the opto-mechanical coupling is not mediated by a cavity, but by a single quantum emitter \cite{Treutlein2012}.
-Such devices are now realized in a wide range of systems, e.g. with semiconductor quantum dots \cite{Yeo2014} or Nitrogen-Vacancy (NV) centers in diamonds \cite{Arcizet2011} coupled to vibrating semiconductor nanowires, or superconducting qubits embedded in oscillating membranes \cite{Pirkkalainen2013,LaHaye2009}.
-A major difference with cavity mediated opto-mechanical systems lies in the fact that the emitter's population is bounded to a single excitation: hybrid devices provide therefore natural platforms to investigate the "single-photon regime" of optomechanics, ruled by the non-linearized optomechanical interaction \cite{Nunnenkamp}.
-So far, most theoretical investigations of hybrid opto-mechanical systems have focused on the weak coupling regime \cite{Rabl2010,Wilson-Rae2004,Wang2009,Jaehne2008, QuantumHammer} where the coupling to the quantum emitter could be treated using perturbative techniques.
-However, recent experimental realizations have reached the so-called ultra-strong coupling regime where the opto-mechanical strength $g_{\mathrm{m}}$ equals, or even overcomes the mechanical frequency $\Omega$ \cite{Yeo2014,Pirkkalainen2013}.
-Such regime opens stimulating perspectives for micro-macro entanglement, high precision sensing, or information thermodynamics \cite{Elouard2014}.
-Therefore extending former studies to describe the ultra-strong coupling regime becomes crucial.
+Coupling optical and mechanical degrees of freedom was first investigated in the pioneering field of cavity opto-mechanics, involving an electromagnetic resonator with a moving end-mirror coupled to a mechanical oscillator \cite{Braginsky1967}.
+Optical drive of such systems has lead to efficient cooling of the mechanics \cite{Gigan2006,Arcizet2006} down to the ground state \cite{Teufel2011,Chan2011}, opening the path to the manipulation of the quantum states of a macroscopic oscillator \cite{OConnell2010,Palomaki2013}.
+With the recent developments of nano-mechanics, a new class of systems has emerged where the opto-mechanical coupling is not mediated by a cavity, but by a single quantum emitter \cite{Treutlein2012}.
+These hybrid systems are now implemented in a wide range of platforms coupling for example single spins \cite{Rugar2004}, Nitrogen-Vacancy (NV) centers in diamonds \cite{Arcizet2011,Teissier2014} or semiconductor quantum dots \cite{Yeo2014,Montinaro2014} to vibrating nanowires, or else in the microwave domain involving superconducting qubits embedded in oscillating membranes \cite{LaHaye2009,Pirkkalainen2013}.
+Interesting testbeds to investigate the quantum-classical boundary or information thermodynamics \cite{Elouard2014}, these devices are also especially appealing for quantum sensing and metrology \cite{Kurizki2015}.
+Indeed, tiny variations in the position of the mechanics allow measuring ultra-low forces, as the one created by a single spin \cite{Rugar2004}.
+Reciprocally, it is possible to extract information on the position of the mechanics from the properties of the light radiated by an embedded quantum emitter \cite{Mercier2015,Munsch2017}.
+The intrinsic sensitivity of these devices can be enhanced by reducing the size of the mechanical resonator, or alternatively, by increasing the coupling between the mechanics and the quantum emitter: Recently some experiments have reached the ultra-strong coupling regime where the emitter-mechanical coupling is comparable to the mechanical frequency \cite{Yeo2014,Pirkkalainen2013}.